rustyeddy/rustyeddy.com/content/projects/esp32-blink.md

 Welcome the ESP-IDF riding on the excellent OpenSource FreeRTOS.
 This environment is a legit embedded systems development environment.
-We have full access to timers, schedulers, CPUs, tasks, interupts, communication abstrations, messaging, IPC primatives and so much more.
+We h ave full access to timers, schedulers, CPUs, tasks, interupts, communication abstrations, messaging, IPC primatives and so much more.

 The best part is, that it works perfect as a command line _first_